 Biodynamie appeared to us as a necessity.
 A necessity to make terroir driven wines.
 We are trying to achieve a connection between the vines and the earth, the solar/lunar forces in order to have the roots dig as deep as they can.

-We began initial trails in biodynamics in 2014 and applied for the DEMETER certification.
+We began initial trails in biodynamics in 2014 and are now certified by DEMETER.

 By practicing biodynamie, we